Department of Cognitive Science

 - Castles, A., Davis, C., Cavalot, P. & Forster, K.I.
 (2007, July).
 Tracking the acquisition of orthographic skills in developing readers.
-Paper presented at the meeting of the Society for the Scientific Study of Reading, Prague, Czech Republic.
+Paper presented at the 14th Annual Meeting of the Society for the Scientific Study of Reading (SSSR), Prague, Czech Republic.

 - Castles, A., Davis, C., Cavalot, P. & Forster, K.I.
 (2007, April).
 Tracking the acquisition of orthographic skills in developing readers: masked priming effects.
 Paper presented at the 34th Australasian Experimental Psychology Conference, Canberra.

 - Finkbeiner, M., & Forster, K.I.
 (2002, November).
 Masked translation priming.
 Paper presented at the 3rd Annual Lexical Processing Workshop, Tuscan, Arizona.

 - Thursday 9th Jul,

 "Prejudice is in the eye of the beholder: Some perceptual underpinnings ..."

 Dr Devin Kearns,

 "Is set for variability a unique reading-related skill? "

 "Computational modelling of the neural substrates of stuttering and ..."